Positive Reinforcement vs Positive Punishment – Which Is Effective?

 Let’s take a look at some of the drawbacks of positive punishment.

-• A review of a 2016 study shows that spanking can contribute to mental health and cognitive issues.
+- A review of a 2016 study shows that spanking can contribute to mental health and cognitive issues.

 Let’s switch gears, and take a look at positive reinforcement for a few minutes.
 Making sure that your child receives something positive in order to teach him a lesson is not always a bad thing.
-It is known as operant conditioning, and relies on a system of rewards in order to change certain behaviors.
+It is known as operant conditioning, and relies on a system of rewards in order to change certain behaviours (3).

-How Is It Different from Positive Punishment?
+How Is it Different From Positive Punishment?

 Types

-There are different kinds of reinforcements that can be used in order to increase a certain kind of behavior.
+There are different kinds of reinforcements that can be used in order to increase a certain kind of behaviour.
 However, these reinforcements need to be changed and modified, depending on the situation at hand.

 1. Natural Reinforcement